cnumr/best-practices/chapters/BP_025_en.md

 }
 ```

-If you want to make sure that this rule is followed, you can set up the [stylelint](https://stylelint.io/) module
+You can set up the [stylelint](https://stylelint.io/) module
-in your project (`devDependencies`) and use the following rule `shorthand-property-no-redundant-values`
+in your project (`devDependencies`) and use the following rule `shorthand-property-no-redundant-values` if you want to make sure that this rule is followed.

-You can find the complete list of these shortened properties on this website [MDN](https://developer.mozilla.org/fr/docs/Web/CSS/Propri%C3%A9t%C3%A9s_raccourcies)
+You can find the complete list of these shortened properties on this website [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties)

 ### Validation rule